cinar/config2/README.md

 ./main
 ```

 Use the [ParseEnvironmentVariables](https://pkg.go.dev/github.com/cinar/config2#ParseEnvironmentVariables) function to parse the environment variables.
 The function takes a prefix for the environment variables.
-Please set it to empty string ("") if no prefix needed.
+Please set it to empty string ("") if no prefix is needed.

 ```Golang
 config2.ParseEnvironmentVariables("test_", config)